-We will drive to the shrine (takes about 3 hours), have lunch, then

-	small groups organise their own pilgrimages.
-After visiting the shrine

-	and ruins, we will go to the beach if the weather is good, and on the

-	way back to Netherhall we shall stop off for fish and chips for dinner.
+We will drive to the shrine (3 hours drive), have lunch, then small groups organise their own pilgrimages.
+After visiting the shrine and ruins, we will go to the beach if the weather is good, and on the way back to Netherhall we shall stop off for fish and chips for dinner.

-	The Shrine of Our Lady at Walsingham was established in 1061 when,

-	according to the text of the Pynson Ballad (c 1485), Richeldis de

-	Faverches prayed that she might undertake some special work in honour of

-	Our Lady.
-In answer to her prayer, the Virgin Mary led her in spirit to

-	Nazareth, showed her the house where the Annunciation occurred, and

-	asked her to build a replica in Walsingham to serve as a perpetual

-	memorial of the Annunciation.
+The Shrine of Our Lady at Walsingham was established in 1061 when, according to the text of the Pynson Ballad (c 1485), Richeldis de Faverches prayed that she might undertake some special work in honour of Our Lady.
+In answer to her prayer, the Virgin Mary led her in spirit to Nazareth, showed her the house where the Annunciation occurred, and asked her to build a replica in Walsingham to serve as a perpetual memorial of the Annunciation.

 This Holy House was built and a religious community took charge of the foundation.
 Although we have very little historical material from this period, we know that with papal approval the Augustinian Canons built a Priory (c 1150).
 Walsingham became one of the greatest Shrines in Medieval Christendom.